Dharaneswarreddy/ML_Projects/README.md

-This repository helps you to understand how you can deal with different types of data.
+This repository serves as a resource for learning how to work with various types of data.
+It includes projects I've completed for practice, some inspired by YouTube tutorials.
+I'll also be uploading projects that I've personally developed on my own.